WiseLibs/super-sources/README.md

 ### source.to(*otherSource*) -> *Source*

-Creates a [`Source`](#new-sourcefile-start-end) object that spans the range from this source to the given source.
+Creates a [`Source`](#new-sourcefile-start-end) object that spans the range from this source to another source.
 A negative or zero-length range will result in a [`RangeError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RangeError).
 Also, both sources must be from the same file.

 ```js
 const source1 = new Source(file, 0, 5);